dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
- I think I think
+ I think
-Christian more meant like looking inside of the implicit because we have a lot of people that listen on here that are maybe just devs or maybe just users so good yeah I guess I think you can at least give us some insight maybe into your investment related mind people can extrapolate their own ideas about how
+Christian more meant like looking inside of the implicit because we have a lot of people that listen on here that are maybe just devs or maybe just users so good I guess I think you can at least give us some insight maybe into your investment related mind people can extrapolate their own ideas about how